 Dangers and annoyances : To avoid problems with locals, do not surf the most famous spots during the busiest hours.
 Do not leave any objects in sight in the machine.

-Practical advice : There are myriads of shops selling surf equipment.
+Tips : There are lots of shops selling surf equipment.
 Some spots require a rather long board but nothing compared to what is needed for the North Shore of Oahu.

 Exchange rate 1 EUR = 1.08 USD; 1 € = 1.51 NZD; 1 EUR = 1.41 AUD